 Rest and plenty of fluids are usually prescribed for an active Epstein-Barr infection that is producing mononucleosis or flu-like symptoms.
-Pain and fever reducers like aspirin, ibuprofen and acetaminophen should help, as long as their use is recommended by a doctor.
+Pain and fever reducers like aspirin, ibuprofen, and acetaminophen may help, but their use must be recommended by a doctor.
 Children shouldn’t be given aspirin since they may develop Reye’s syndrome, a very dangerous condition involving swelling of the brain.
 Antibiotics don’t affect viruses but may be prescribed if the person’s weakened body has developed a bacterial infection as well as an EBV infection.

 The Epstein-Barr Virus and Cancer

 The Epstein-Barr virus causes or contributes to some kinds of cancer, including Burkitt (or Burkitt's) lymphoma, nasopharyngeal carcinoma, and some cases of Hodgkin (or Hodgkin's) lymphoma and stomach cancer.
 It may also cause some cases of fibromyalgia, chronic fatigue syndrome, and multiple sclerosis, although this is less certain.

 The possible connection between EBV and fibromyalgia is especially interesting to me.
 My sister has suffered from fibromyalgia, chronic fatigue syndrome, and migraines for many years.
 The three conditions often accompany one another.
 The cause of fibromyalgia is unknown, although there are a variety of theories to explain its origin.
 One of them is that the Epstein Barr virus causes or contributes to the disease.